- It’s hard to believe, but our closest friends are capable of manipulating us in ways we’d prefer not to imagine.

 - It’s often more difficult to identify gaslighting in a close relationship; that said, it is possible and it is important.

 - To aid your efforts in identifying gaslighting, you should take it slow, listen to your body cues, remember what a true connection looks and feels like, try to understand your weaknesses (as a gaslighter would see them), and consult a professional for assistance.

 They say that friends are the family you choose.
 You don’t have to spend any ounce of your time with them, but you want to: You enjoy each other’s company; you support each other through the triumphs and the losses; you really get each other.
 Or at least that’s what we can all hope to find in a friend… in reality, our friends can deceive us.
 And employ the ultimate form of manipulation to get what they want from the relationship.

 How to Spot Gaslighting in Close Relationships

 The truth of the matter is that those closest to us are those most likely to gaslight us, as this form of manipulation thrives off of intimacy.
 If you aren’t familiar with this term, gaslighting is manipulating someone using psychological means into doubting their own sanity, intuition, and reality.
 Those who employ it do so for personal gain and often possess narcissistic traits.
 Again, one would rarely suspect a friend of gaslighting them, but it does happen.
-Jor-El Caraballo, a therapist and co-creator of Viva Wellness, explains what gaslighting often looks like in a friendship:
+Jor-El Caraballo, a therapist, explains what gaslighting often looks like in a friendship:

 Combat Your Gaslighting Friends: 5 Tips